mcheo/apigateway/README.md

 curl -k https://localhost/delay/11 #This will fail the regex match

+#The API Gateway is expecting API Key in HTTP Header "x-api-key" for basic authentication
 curl -k -H "x-api-key:2j1PM5rwgt" -X POST https://localhost/post

 #Visit [jwt.io](https://jwt.io/) to generate JWT token.
 The secret key used in this demo is "apigwdemosecret".